yamand16/ExposureCorrection/README.md

 This code is based on [Pix2PixHD](https://github.com/NVIDIA/pix2pixHD) implementation.
 We would like to thanks the authors for sharing their valuable codes.

+## License Agreement ##

+- This repository with the provided code and pretrained model is available for non-commercial research purposes only.

 ## References ##

 [1] Afifi, Mahmoud, et al. "Learning multi-scale photo exposure correction."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2021.